 \section{Introduction}

-Entanglement entropy (EE), is an important information theoretic quantity, and has been an active area of research, gaining attention to study various physical systems and its various quantum features.
+Entanglement entropy (EE) is an important information-theoretic quantity and has been an active area of research, gaining attention to study various physical systems and their various quantum features.
 It turns out that entanglement entropy is a very good measure of the entanglement of pure states.
-The entanglement entropy in quantum information theory can be realized in the following way, by defining a state $\ket\psi$ for the whole system and then dividing it into two subsystem(say $\scrA$ and $\scrB$), one can calculate the entanglement entropy of any of the subsystem given by von Neumann\cite{von2013mathematische}.
+The entanglement entropy in quantum information theory can be realised in the following way by defining a state $\ket\psi$ for the whole system and then dividing it into two subsystems (say $\scrA$ and $\scrB$), one can calculate the entanglement entropy of any of the subsystems given by von Neumann\cite{von2013mathematische}.
 The von Neumann entropy for the reduced density matrix of that subsystem $\scrA$ is given by

 Here, $\rho_\scrA$ is the reduced density matrix of the subsystem $\scrA$, which is calculated by tracing over the degrees of freedom of the subsystem $\scrB$.
 Mathematically, it is given by